j3k0/as3-ganomede/README.md

 }
 ```

-The code above will display the list of services as retrieve at initialization or at the last call to
+The code above will display the list of services as retrieves at initialization or at the last call to
 `getServices`.
 If you really want the most up-to-date, non-cached list of running services, you can:

 ```js